tjaartvdwalt/bitbucket.el/README.md

 (If you are using 2-factor-authentication, set a app password, and use that instead of the user password.)

-You can apply the token pragmatically:
+You can apply the token programmatically:

 ```lisp
 (setq bitbucket-basic-auth "my-basic-auth-token"))